alanng10/Life/Docue/a.md

 Life include develop.

 Life has 2 major total.
-They are Optro and Marry.
+They are Opto and Mary.

-Male is Optro major total.
+Male is Opto major total.
-Mile is Marry major total.
+Mile is Mary major total.

-Optro is operate major.
+Opto is sare major.
-Marry is desire major.
+Mary is sire major.

 Life word has spell.
 The spell is: